Trial of Hamid Nouri: Arrest

-On November 9, 2019, Swedish police arrested Nouri at Arlanda Airport.
-Swedish police had been alerted to Noury's imminent arrival after a tip-off from his former son in law, Hirossch Sadeghi.
-Sadeghi, after unsuccessfully trying to alert two journalists at the BBC Persian and VOA Farsi, found a survivor of the executions, Iraj Mesdaghi. who immediately, in the presence of Sadeghi, telephoned Kaveh Moussavi, an Oxford based human rights lawyer in the UK.
-Moussavi immediately mobilised a legal team with colleagues Dr Rebecca Mooney and Matthew Jury.
-The legal team interviewed several witnesses, and drafted Representations setting out the factual and legal basis on which Noury was suspected of committing grave crimes during the 1988 Prison Massacres in Iran.
-Moussavi, Mooney and Jury, with Swedish Advokat Göran Hjalmarsson, submitted the Representations and evidence to the Swedish War Crimes Police on November 4 2019, alerting them to Noury's imminent arrival, and urging the authorities to arrest, investigate and prosecute Noury for crimes against international law.
-Nouri was arrested under the rules of universal jurisdiction, in which a national court can prosecute anyone for atrocities, regardless of where they were committed.
+On 9 November 2019, Swedish police arrested Nouri at Arlanda Airport.
+Swedish police had been alerted to Nouri's imminent arrival after a tip-off from his former son-in-law, Hirossch Sadeghi.
+Sadeghi, after unsuccessfully trying to alert two journalists at the BBC Persian and VOA Farsi, found Iraj Mesdaghi, a survivor of the executions.
+In the presence of Sadeghi, Mesdaghi telephoned Kaveh Moussavi, an Oxford-based human rights lawyer in the UK.
+Moussavi immediately mobilised a legal team with colleagues Rebecca Mooney and Matthew Jury.
+They interviewed several witnesses, and drafted documents setting out the factual and legal basis on which Nouri was suspected of committing grave crimes during the 1988 prison massacres in Iran.
+Moussavi, Mooney and Jury, with Swedish state attorney Göran Hjalmarsson, submitted the documents and evidence to Sweden's War Crimes Police on 4 November 2019, alerting them to Nouri's imminent arrival and urging the authorities to arrest, investigate and prosecute Nouri for crimes against international law.
+Nouri was arrested under the laws of universal jurisdiction, in which a national court can prosecute anyone for atrocities, regardless of where they were committed.